-Reach out to your Regional Coordinator or Program Coordinator if you have any questions.
+Reach out to your Regional Coordinator or the Atlas Team if you have any questions.

-Check out ncBirdAtlas.org for additional information on the NC Bird Atlas Project and register for upcoming workshops and trainings.
+Check out ncBirdAtlas.org for additional information on the NC Bird Atlas Project and register for upcoming workshops and training.

 GO ATLAS & Spread the word - explore NC and be a part of avian conservation across our state.